What’s Covered:

 Two or More Races

 The food scene in Princeton is representative of the diverse community attracted by the college.
-Students will find everything from Asian and Middle Eastern to Mediterranean and Latin American cuisine readily available.
+Students will find every kind of cuisine readily available, from East Asian to Middle Eastern and from Mediterranean to Latin American.

-Princeton, New Jersey is a somewhat liberal community; Mercer country has voted Democrat in the last five presidential elections.
+Princeton, New Jersey is a very liberal community; Mercer country has voted Democrat in the last six presidential elections.

 Is Princeton University the Right Fit for You?

-Diversity and inclusion is important, but it’s only one aspect of your “fit” at a college.
-You need to ask yourself how well a particular school meets your expectations for a college experience—location, size, campus, majors offered, and Greek life are all factors to consider.
+Diversity and inclusion are important, but this is only one aspect of your “fit” at a college.
+You need to ask yourself how well a particular school meets your expectations for a college experience—location, size, campus, majors offered, and Greek life are some other factors to consider.

 CollegeVine can help you find a school that’s the right fit for you.
-Our school search tool allows you to sort colleges by a multitude of variables while our free chancing engine can calculate your odds of acceptance at your top-choice schools using a variety of metrics like GPA, test scores, and extracurricular activities.
+Our school search tool allows you to sort colleges by a multitude of variables.
+In addition, our free chancing engine can calculate your odds of acceptance at your top-choice schools using a variety of metrics, including your GPA, test scores, and extracurricular activities.